Measuring and Assessing volcanic activity

 Volcanic eruptions vary in their duration, amount of material released and their type (effusive/explosive).
 Therefore, it is difficult to compare one eruption with another.
 Therefore, two factors need to be considered:

 - magnitude – the amount of material erupted from the volcano

 - intensity – the speed material erupts from the volcano

 How do we measure the size of an eruption?

 The Volcanic Explosivity Index (see table below) is the volcanic equivalent to the Richter Scale.
 The VEI is used to identify the magnitude of a volcanic eruption.
-The VEI is based on the height of the ash plume and an estimate of the volume of material that is expelled.
+The VEI combines the magnitude and intensity into a single number of a scale of 0 (least explosive) to 8, the most explosive.
+Each increase is equivalent to almost a ten-fold increase in explosivity.
 Eruptions with small VEI numbers are far more common than those with a high VEI.
 Strombolian eruptions usually have a VEI of 1 or 2 whereas Plinian eruptions have a VEI of 5 or 6.

 The VEI is not particularly useful for effusive eruptions such as those on Hawaii.
 However, it is valuable in predicting the relative impacts volcanoes might have at different scales.